mozilla-releng/relengdocs/explanations/best-practices/code-reviews.rst

 Requesting a review
 ===================

-- **Timing:** expect the reviewer to come back after a day or two, in order to take timezones into account.
 - **Load:** requests should be well balanced among team members so we don't overload a single individual.
+GitHub's CODEOWNERS files can help with this.
 - **Reminders:** the Slack channel `#releng-notifications <https://app.slack.com/client/T027LFU12/CN77C0BUG>`__ will remind the reviewer when there is an outstanding request.
 - **Cognitive load:** it's easier for the human brain to focus on several things, one by one, rather than one big thing.
 Split your review into several atomic commits.
 That will speed up the review.
 - **Context:** provide information about why you are proposing this change.